RecallGraph/RecallGraph/README.md

 - **(Planned) CQRS/ES Operation Mode** - Async implicit commits.

 ### Event
-- **Log** - Fetch a filtered and optionally grouped log of events (commits) for a given path pattern (path determines scope of documents to pick).
+- **Log** - Fetch a log of events (commits) for a given path pattern (path determines scope of documents to pick).
+The log can be optionally grouped/sorted/sliced within a specified time interval.
 - **Diff** - Fetch a list of forward or reverse commands (diffs) between commits for specified documents.
 - **(Planned) Branch/Tag** - Create parallel versions of history, branching off from a specific event point of the main timeline.
 Also, tag specific points in branch+time for convenient future reference.
 - **(Planned) Materialization** - Point-in-time checkouts.

 ### History
-- **Show** - Fetch a set of documents, optionally grouped/sorted/paginated, that match a given path pattern, at a given point in time.
+- **Show** - Fetch a set of documents, optionally grouped/sorted/sliced, that match a given path pattern, at a given point in time.
-- **Filter** - In addition to a path pattern, apply an expression-based, simple/compound post-filter on the retrieved documents.
+- **Filter** - In addition to a path pattern like in **'Show''**, apply an expression-based, simple/compound post-filter on the retrieved documents.
 - **Traverse** - A point-in-time traversal (walk) of a past version of the graph, with the option to apply additional post-filters to the result.

 Detailed API docs are available in the [project's wiki](https://github.com/adityamukho/CivicGraph/wiki/API).
 Additionally, contextual documentation is embedded in the built-in Swagger console (accessed through ArangoDB's web UI).

 ## Installation
-CivicGraph installs like any other _Foxx Microservice_ inside an ArangoDB database.
+CivicGraph installs like any other _Foxx Microservice_ inside a database, on an ArangoDB instance.

 1. Download the [latest release](https://github.com/adityamukho/CivicGraph/releases/).
 2. Follow the instructions in the [Foxx Deployment Manual](https://www.arangodb.com/docs/3.5/foxx-deployment.html).
 The web interface is the easiest, while the `foxx-cli` is more suitable for power users.

-**Note:** A _one-click_ cloud deployment option might be made available in the future for those who wish to give CivicGraph a try without having to setup their own server.
+**Note:** A _one-click_ cloud deployment option might be made available in the future for those who wish to take CivicGraph for a test ride without having to setup their own server.

 ## Docs
 - Some documentation is already available through the Swagger interface.
 - Detailed API docs are available in the [project wiki](https://github.com/adityamukho/CivicGraph/wiki/API).
-- Detailed technical documentation is actively being worked on, and will be available in the project wiki soon.
+- Detailed technical documentation is being worked on, and will be available in the project wiki soon.

 ## Limitations
 1. Although the test cases are quite extensive and have good coverage, this service has only been tested on single-instance DB deployments, and **not on clusters**.
 2. As of version 3.5, ArangoDB does not support ACID transactions for multi-document/collection writes in [cluster mode](https://www.arangodb.com/docs/3.5/transactions-limitations.html#in-clusters).
 Transactional ACIDity is not guaranteed for such deployments.

 ## Development Roadmap
-1. Support for absolute/relative revision-based queries on individual documents,
+1. Support for absolute/relative revision-based queries on individual documents (in addition to the timestamp-based queries supported currently),
 1. Branching/tag support,
 1. Support for the _valid time_ dimension in addition to the currently implemented _transaction time_ dimension (https://www.researchgate.net/publication/221212735_A_Taxonomy_of_Time_in_Databases),
-1. Support for ArangoDB 3.6,
+1. Support for ArangoDB v3.6,
 1. Multiple, simultaneous materialized checkouts (a la `git`) of selectable sections of the database (entire DB, named graph, named collection, document list, document pattern), with eventual branch-level specificity,
 1. CQRS/ES operation mode (async implicit commits),
 1. Explicit commits,